BOM-98/tough-glove-project-4/README.md

 ## Code Examples & Templates
 - [Custom 404](https://www.makeuseof.com/create-custom-404-error-page-django/): The template for 404 pages
-- [Admin Dashboard](https://github.com/startbootstrap/startbootstrap-sb-admin-2): This codebase was used as inspriation and was heavily customized to suit the needs of this project
+- [Admin Dashboard](https://github.com/startbootstrap/startbootstrap-sb-admin-2): This codebase was used as inspiration and was heavily customized to suit the needs of this project

 ## Acknowledgements